hualin18/Vehicle_Plate_Recognition/README.md

 ![image](../master/plate.png)     ![image](../master/gray.png)

-After changing the color to gray scale, a 5*5 matrix is used to blur the image to avoid some shrap pixels.
+After changing the color to gray scale, a 5*5 matrix is used to blur the image to avoid some sharp pixels.

 ![image](../master/blur.png)